INSTANT POT SPINACH RICE- Aromatic Basmati rice cooked along with a puree made of fresh spinach leaves and veggies like carrots and green peas.

 ✓Veggies– I have used a combination of carrots, beans, and peas in this Pulao.
 You can use broccoli, cauliflower and potatoes too.
 Frozen mixed veggies work very well in this Pulao.
 Simply add the frozen veggies directly to the pot.
 No need to even thaw it!

 ✓Spices– Again, i have used spices that are pretty much basic to every Indian pantry.
 However, if you don’t have all these spices, just skip them and add cumin seeds alone.

 ✓ Ginger+garlic- Both these add beautiful flavor and helps in easy digestion.
 I have used store bought ginger garlic paste for this recipe.
 You can use freshly grated ginger and garlic too!
-Use 1 tsp each grated ginger and garlic if you are using them fresh.
+Use 1 teaspoon each grated ginger and garlic if you are using them fresh.
 If you dont have ginger, then you can skip that but garlic is an absolute must.

 ✓ Green chili- I have added just one green chili while pureeing the spinach.
 I did this on purpose because I wanted to make it kid-friendly.
 You can increase the number of green chilis if you want spicier rice.

 This is a super meal plan-friendly recipe.
 Chop veggies over the weekend and store them in a fridge friendly container.
 If you are going to use fresh spinach, follow the instructions in this recipe to prepare the puree and freeze ahead in freezer-safe containers.
 I assure you that if you have these two done, then this Pulao will come together in less than 30 mins.